alefranz/MELT/docs/guide.md

     ```

 - Use the `LoggingAssert.Contains(...)` helpers.
-    For example, to test that a single log has been emitted and it had a property `number` with value `42`:
+    For example, to test that a single log was emitted with a property `number` whose value is `42`:

     ```csharp
     var log = Assert.Single(_factory.GetSerilogTestLoggerSink().LogEntries);
     LoggingAssert.Contains("place", "World", log.Properties);
     ```

-    Note that if you have added to the scope a dictionary, Serilog will only add the properties to the log entry it self, without create a scope:
+    If a scope contains a dictionary, Serilog adds its properties to the log
+    entry rather than creating a scope:

     ```csharp
-    Assert.Empty(log.Scope);
+    Assert.Empty(log.Scopes);
     LoggingAssert.Contains("foo", "bar", log.Properties);
     LoggingAssert.Contains("answer", 42, log.Properties);
     ```